mvdnbrk/assets/README.md

 Not to mention you would have to deal with:
 - Merge confilcts if you're working in a team
+- Versioning
+- Minifying
-- Versioning and minifying the assets based on your `ENV` (eg. local/staging/production)
+- Dealing with different environments (eg. local/staging/production)

 I think we can do something better :smile: